 - Short distance to the nearest International Airport; and direct flight to Washington, DC area or South Florida airport in the US available.

-- The temperature and climate is stable.
-It is not excessively hot or cold majority of months of the year.
+- The temperature and climate are stable.
+It is not the excessively hot or cold majority of months of the year.
 Low to No Hurricanes or earthquakes risk

 - Fresh Fruit and vegetables are easy to access and find.

 - Cost of Living is low.
 Average 1-2 BR Rent falls between $400 -$1000 per month in a secure building, 5–10-minute walk to the beach, downtown, gym, pool, ocean view (if in beach town), A/C, very hot bath water (smile), washer/dryer/dishwasher in unit)

 - Creature comforts like Walmart, Costco, Starbucks are present or nearby

 - Neighborhoods are walkable and safe for walking alone

 - There is a black ex-pat community accessible to me

 The cities/towns I have or will visit in Mexico are: